olambo/vi-ke/README.md

 *  Type a 1 or 2 digt number followed by j to go down to the next line ending with that number.
 Pressing j again will take you down just one line.
 Same with k, except upwards.
 *  Type a number and then press the down arrow to go to the next matching line (or up arrow)
 *  After typing a single digit and down arrow, if you are not at your destination press the down arrow again without a number
-*  You will have to install Sneak to utilize ';' and ',' once you have reached your line
 *  {partialLineNo}v selects down to that line in visual line mode
 *  vv from normal mode takes you to visual line mode
 *  In visual mode v is a toggle to and from visual line mode
 * V from normal mode selects to end of line
 *  \<leader\>v selects visual block mode
+*  If you have installed Sneak.
+Type 9j to got to the next line ending with 9.
+Then press the ; key.
+This will hand off to Sneak, which will ask for two characters to search forwards.
+Typing 0; or 0, will Sneak from the line you are curently on.

-### Relativity and relative line numbers
+## Relativity and relative line numbers

 VI-KE works relative to absolute line numbers.
 Do not use this plugin with relative line numbers turned on (especially with the j and k keys mapped ;-)